rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-02-thurs-try-something-new.md

 subtitle: Tip Thursday
 featured-image:
 alt:
-tags:   [ Tip Thursday, Social Media, Mindfulness ]
+tags:   [ thurs, Social Media, Mindfulness ]
 comments: true
 ---
 We all have more time on our hands then we know what to do with.
 I am choosing to look at this time as a gift and prioritize things I wanted to try.